 - Legacy identity store mode - a limited identity schema used by Tableau Server 2021.4 (and earlier), where user identities are only represented by the legacy "system_users" table.

-- External identity store - an identity store type, external and upstream to Tableau Server, where all identity information is stored and managed by an external directory service (Active Directory (AD) or LDAP).
-If configured, Tableau Server synchronises to the external directory so that a copy of the identity information exists in Tableau Server.
+- External identity store - an identity store type external and upstream to Tableau Server where all identity information is stored and managed by an external directory service (Active Directory (AD) or LDAP).
+If configured, Tableau Server synchronizes to the external directory so that a copy of the identity information exists in Tableau Server.

 - Local identity store - an identity store type provided by Tableau Server.
 If configured, Tableau Server stores and manages identity information in the Tableau Server repository without any configured external directory for this information.

 - System user - a Tableau Server user.
 A user corresponds to a signin record ("system_users") in both the Identity Service (through the "system_users_identities" table) and legacy identity store mode.
 A "system_users" record can potentially have multiple user identities associated with it and enabled to sign in to multiple sites.
 The link between a "system_users" record and sites is defined in the "users" table.

 When you create a Tableau Server backup, identity information is saved in the identity schema used by the version of Tableau Server the backup was created for.
 The migration is necessary to populate identity information from the identity schema used in the backup to the identity schema used by the Identity Service.

 Identity schema of Tableau Server 2021.4 and earlier

 The identity schema used by the legacy identity store mode consists of two tables, "system_users" and "domains."

 Identity schema of Tableau Server 2022.1 and later

 The identity schema used by the Identity Service includes the legacy "system_users" tables and supplemental Identity Service tables (*_identity_stores and *identities) that capture more identity information.
 The additional tables help reduce issues that can be caused by upstream changes in the external identity stores.